 Psoas Massage and Release

-Working on stretching and releases other hip muscles closer to the surface of the body can go a long way in reducing overall tension in your core cavity and will ultimately aid in improving psoas health.
+Working on stretching and releasing other hip muscles closer to the surface of the body can go a long way in reducing overall tension in your core cavity and ultimately aid in improving psoas health.

 It is always best to take any new exercise slow.
 Consult your sports medicine doctor, physical therapist or chiropractor prior to performing the exercises.

 When it comes to a psoas release, there are potentially dangerous side effects if you don’t work with someone certified and trained in this area, so you should consult with a professional.